AlexandruCiobanu/copy-node-modules/README.md

 * `dstDir`: destination directory to copy modules, the modules will copy to `dstDir/node_modules` directory.
 * `options`:
   * `devDependencies`: Boolean value, defaults to **false**, also copy development modules when it sets to **true**
+  * `include`: Array of package names to include in the copy process.
+By default all packages found in package.json are copied
 * `callback(err, results)`: A callback which is called when all copy tasks have finished or error occurs, `results` is an array contains copied modules, each item is an object as `{name: 'xxx', version: 'xxx'}`

 ## Examples